guillotinaweb/guillotina_react/docs/tutorial/step-8-content-type-view.md

 ```

-Following you can add more tabs in our custom view
+ You can add more tabs in our custom view.

 `demoType.js`